X-Genesis-Qhulut/alpha/README.md

 ---

+## Filtering

+The main tables can be filtered by text or numeric comparisons, reducing the number of rows returned to those that match the filter.

+### Text filter

+The "Filter" box can be used to filter on text.
+This is used to search descriptions, names, and so on.
+It is not used to search numeric fields.
+You can enter:

+* Nothing.
+If the filter is left blank, all rows will be returned, subject to the secondary filter described below.

+* A number.
+This will be used to go straight to that database record by key.
+For example, enter "257" to see the quest "A Hunter's Boast".
+This is useful for situations where you know the database key (from looking at another table) and simply want to look it up.

+* A regular expression.
+This will search text fields for a match on the regular expression.
+For tables with multiple text fields (like quests) a match on any of them will suffice.
+The website [Regular Expressions 101](https://regex101.com/) can be used to experiment with regular expressions.
+Do not worry too much about the details of regular expressions.
+Simple text just matches itself, for example enter "Dark Threat" to match any quest with that in its title or description.
+If you happen to want to search for a pure number, like all quests with "10" in the description, put it in brackets, eg. "(10)" to stop the browser from trying to look up record key 10.

+### Numeric comparison filter (secondary filter)

+In addition to searching for text, you can narrow down results by using the secondary filter "Also match:" beneath the filter box.
+This lets you choose *any* field from that database table, and compare it to a number.

+You select the fieldname from a drop-down list, for example: "Effect_1".
+Then choose a comparison (eg. equal, not equal, greater) and then enter a number which is the comparison number.
+So, you might have: "if Effect_1 equal 36" (learn spell).

+The field you choose is added as a right-hand column to the columns displayed, so you can see what its value was.
+This is more useful for comparisons like "greater than".

+In fact, you could choose to use this to simply view some column, like "min_level" to simply see what it is.
+To do this just enter a comparison that will always be true.
+One such comparison is "masked by all bits: 0".

+The "masked by" comparisons need a bit of explanation.

+* Masked by any bit: This matches if any bit in the selected field matches **one** of the mask bits.
+That is: `(field & mask) != 0`.
+So, for example for spells "Targets" "masked by any bit" 0x4010 would return any spells that target "Game Object Item" (0x4000) **or** "Item" (0x10).

+* Not masked by any bit: This is the inverse of the above.
+Thus it matches if **none** of the mask bits match.
+That is: `(field & mask) == 0`.

+* Masked by all bits: This matches if **all** the bits in the selected field matches **all** of the mask bits.
+That is: `(field & mask) == mask`

+* Not masked by all bits: This is the inverse of the above.
+Thus it matches if `(field & mask) != mask`

+To avoid the effect of the secondary filter just leave the "comparison value" box empty.

+---

 ## How to install on your own server

 1. Put all the files into a folder on your server, somewhere inside the document root.
 Personally I put them in: